y0rdie/laravel-gust/README.md

 - Composer require the `laravel/fortify` package.
 - Run the Fortify `vendor:publish` command.
 - Add the `FortifyServiceProvider` to the providers key in `config/app.php`.
-- Copy the `config/fortify.php` stub which disables views and enables the registration, reset password and email verification features.
+- Update `config/fortify.php` to set `'views' => false,` and only enable the registration, reset passwords, email verification features.
-- Copy the `app/Providers/FortifyServiceProvider.php` stub which registers the `CreateNewUser` and `ResetUserPassword` action classes.
+- Update `app/Providers/FortifyServiceProvider.php` to only register the `CreateNewUser` and `ResetUserPassword` actions.
 - Delete the `app/Actions/Fortify/UpdateUserPassword.php` file.
 - Delete the `app/Actions/Fortify/UpdateUserProfileInformation.php` file.